oleole39/prebuild-app/README.md

 ## To-do list
 - [ ] Harmonize with @Josue-T script for synapse which is already in production so that we ideally have a single common template to make it easier for packagers.
+- [ ] Add support for other sources than Github URL
 - [ ] Add support for multi-arch apps
 - [ ] Tweak YNH core to offer a choice at install between prebuilt archive (if available) or local build.